Biomedical and Electronics Engineering

 - BSc (3 or 4-years) in Clinical Technology.

-- Professionally accredited by the Institution of Mechanical Engineers.
+- Professionally accredited by the Institution of Mechanical Engineers and the Institution of Engineering and Technology.

 - Study additional modules in advanced materials engineering.